Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Optics of the Moon offers a modern approach to lunar remote sensing.
-It presents methods for interpreting optics of surfaces on the Moon with complicated structures.
-For example, the book illustrates how phase-ratio techniques can lead to detection of surface structure anamolies, describes polarimetric studies of the lunar surface and their use, and addresses many other questions related to the regolith-like surfaces of the Moon, such as why the Moon looks like a ball at a large phase angle and like a disk in full moon, why the lunar surface has slight color variations, and why at large phase angles its polarization degree closely correlates with albedo.
+Optics of the Moon presents methods for interpreting optics of surfaces on the Moon with complicated structures.
+For example, the book illustrates how phase-ratio techniques can lead to the detection of surface structure anomalies, describes polarimetric studies of the lunar surface and their use, and addresses many other questions relating to the regolith-like surfaces of the Moon, such as why the Moon looks like a ball at a large phase angle and like a disk in full moon, why the lunar surface has slight color variations, and why at large phase angles its polarization degree closely correlates with albedo.

-- Includes case studies, maps, and color figures to illustrate concepts clearly with specific application to the moon
+- Includes case studies, maps and color figures to illustrate concepts with specific application to the moon

 - Presents theories alongside experimental and observational data to support and describe modern techniques